12 Highlights For 12 Months On The Road

 Supetar, Brac Croatia

 Another off-the-beaten-track region I explored in depth was the Balkan countries.
 There was so little information on the countries here that I planned on visiting, which only made me want to explore them more.
 Croatia was my first stop after Switzerland and my introduction to the Balkans.
-I spent two weeks here, partially because I had to renew my passport, but I had an amazing time island hopping and absorbing sun on the beach for the first time since Goa, India
+I spent two weeks here, partially because I had to renew my passport, but I had an amazing time island hopping and absorbing sun on the beach for the first time since Goa, India!

 Over the following six weeks, I visited nine Balkan countries.
 Some of the highlights for me were visiting the little mountain village of Theth in Albania, tanning on a ladies-only nude beach in Montenegro, discovering disputed-over Kosovo, and wandering the bazaars of Bosnia & Herzegovina.
 My favorite towns were Split in Croatia, Bled in Slovenia, Mostar in Bosnia & Herzegovina, Prizren in Kosovo, Kotor in Montenegro, and Plovdiv in Bulgaria.